 (1) You only need to put it in twice: morning and evening.
 While this depends on one’s flow, i think that even on heavy days cups won’t require you to change as often as pads and tampons do.
 You also need to own only one cup for at least five years or more because silicone, of which the cup is made, is durable and reusable.
 That said, menstrual cups are more convenient and practical to use than pads and tampons, which you need to buy every month and change every four hours or less to avoid odor and risks of toxic shock syndrome caused by bacteria.
 (Wow, imagine the waste we throw in a single day and in a month!)

 (3) No odor, no itchiness, no leaks!* Once you’ve used it, you’ll realize how gross pads and tampons are.
 Heck, you’ll realize that the blood isn’t gross at all!
 The odor, as we all know, is actually caused by bacteria building up in the moist down there and upon contact with the chemicals in the pad or tampon.
 The same odor-causing bacteria irritates the skin, causing itchiness and, sometimes, rash.
-About leakage, tho, the cup needs to be properly inserted or emptied every 12 hours in order to have no leaks.
+As regards leakage, tho, the cup needs to be properly inserted or emptied every 12 hours in order to have no leaks.
 In my experience, i only had a leak because i once wore the cup for 24 hours straight as i then had honestly forgotten about my period!

 So there.
 Eco-friendly, convenient, comfortable, and hygienic, the menstrual cup is truly the best thing that has ever happened to my period.
 There is just no way you can make me go back to pads and tampons anymore.
 I hope this simple reason is enough to convince menstruating people** to make the switch too.